jthweb/ICPC-Resolver/README.md

 ## Contributing

 If you find any bugs or have any suggestions, feel free to open an issue or a pull request.

+## Licence

+This project is licenced under the GNU GPLv3 (See [LICENSE](license) for more details).
+You are free to edit and repulish this as long as you credit the creator. (here, me!)